manojgodara/MobileFabric_CRM_Demo_KonyStudio/README.md

 **Note:**
-You need to setup and configure your Kony MobileFabric environment before running the app.
+You need to setup and configure your Kony MobileFabric environment on your cloud before running the app.
 Follow these tutorials at  http://docs.kony.com/tutorials/MobileFabric/ to know how to set up Kony MobileFabric environment

 # Supported platforms:
 **Mobile**